mmpsx/PS4HostCS_6.72/htdocs/README.md

 ### Develepment
   - Interface PS4Exploit_HOST 6.72 FR
-  - compilation of payloads in french
+  - Compilation of payloads in french
   - Based on the work of Sleirsgoevy and DarModderVC
   - Adding a script for language support
+  - Detect and alert on the environment

 [![Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)